max-mapper/get-dat/markdown/04-working-with-files.md

 ## Reading blobs

 Let's read the picture of bob and pipe it through picture-tube:
 Thats it!
-Now let's see what happened to our dataset.
+Now let's see what happened.
 Type `dat read` to see the content of the blob we wrote:

 ```
-$ dat read bob -d people > exported.png
+$ dat read bob > exported.png
 $ picture-tube exported.png
 ```